 Don’t Blame Yourself

 A friendship breakup is a good opportunity to analyze your relationships with your other BFFs.
 Did your ex-friend engage in toxic behavior that you notice in your other pals?
 It could be that you attract a certain type of person that you actually aren’t compatible with.
 Consider chatting with a therapist about why this may be and how you can be a better friend.
+Check out this helpful video from Seventeen to help you figure out if letting go of a toxic friendship should be on your horizon.

 Zen Out With Yoga

 Chances are you have a lot of different emotions swirling around in your brain.
 Anger, sadness, confusion — they’re all normal responses to being broken up with, especially if it was sudden and unexpected.
 If you’re feeling overwhelmed, clear your mind and strengthen your body by doing some yoga.
 Focusing on moving with your breath and holding the poses keeps your mind occupied so you don’t have time to dwell.
+One amazing resource, Yoga Download, has tons of options to help you move through whatever you are feeling.

 Yoga allows you to both feel your emotions and let them go, so it’s perfect for helping you deal with a friendship breakup.
 Choose a restorative practice to exercise both your body and mind without going too hard.
 This style of yoga will make you feel amazing but doesn’t require a lot of energy so it’s great for when you are feeling stressed and drained.
 Want to really zen out?
 A practice centered around meditation will help quiet any negative thoughts and get you past any emotional blocks you’re feeling during this tough time.
+Check out the other chill classes Yoga Download has to offer here.

 Have a Good Cry